-The format field accepts two forms:
+The format field accepts three forms:

 A string of numbers that indicate both the number of characters and the actual counter that must appear in the result.
-This is the same as the default behaviour you can find in the autonumber in Settings.
+This is the same as the default behavior you can find in the autonumber in Settings.
 For example, with 000001 you will get the sequence:

 000001, 000002,…, 000022, 000023, …000101,…010001…. always with 6 numbers in the counter